Department of Administrative Services

 (Dates subject to change)

-Dec.
+2. Completed Dec.
 2022: Community Engagement Strategy

-Mar.
-2024: Draft Climate Action 2050 Plan
+8. Remaining Jan.
+2025: First Draft Climate Action 2050 Plan

-June 2024: Present final plan to County Board
+9. Remaining April 2025: Presentation of final plan to County Board

-If you would like to be notified of the Climate Action 2050 Plan events, and receive general updates about Milwaukee County sustainability initiatives, please subscribe to the Office of Sustainability newsletter.
+If you would like to be notified of the Climate Action 2050 Plan events, and receive general updates about Milwaukee County sustainability initiatives, please subscribe to the Office of Sustainability newsletter

 Meetings of the Sustainability Task Force are always open to the public.
 Learn when the group will meet, and review its past meeting agendas and minutes, via Milwaukee County's Legislative Calendar.